G4brielAndrade/G4brielAndrade/README.md

 ## Hello there, i'm Gabriel Andrade

+- 💻 Graduated in Systems Analysis and Development.
+- 🎓 Postgraduate degree in Information Technology Management and Governance.
 - 🔭 I currently work with Games, websites and ERP.
-I'm a game CTO at InvolkerStudios.
+I'm a CTO at InvolkerStudios.
 - 🌱 I'm currently studying C++ and Pyhton
 - 😄 Turning codes into life